-Each ETF invests some or all of the net proceeds of ETF Share subscriptions in interest bearing accounts and T-Bills to earn prevailing short-term market interest rates.
-The terms of the Forward Documents require each ETF, for any applicable Counterparty, to pledge substantially all of its respective interest bearing accounts to the Counterparty to secure the payment of that ETF's payment obligations under the Forward Documents.
+Each ETF generally invests some or all of the net proceeds of ETF Share subscriptions in deposit accounts, T-Bills and/or other financial instruments which provide exposure to short-term market interest rates.
+The terms of the Forward Documents require each ETF, for any applicable Counterparty, to pledge substantially all of its respective short-term investments to the Counterparty to secure the payment of that ETF's payment obligations under the Forward Documents.